 TUBAL REVERSAL GUARANTEE

-Arizona Center for Fertility Studies is extremely confident in Dr. Nemiro's experience and expertise in performing Microsurgical Reversals of Sterilization and is committed to the success of our patients that, if a patient is not pregnant after 6 months of attempting pregnancy, and the HSG shows both tubes to be blocked, the clinic will do a cycle of standard In Vitro Fertilization (IVF) at no charge.
+Arizona Center for Fertility Studies is extremely confident in Dr. Nemiro's and Dr. Lipskind's experience and expertise in performing Microsurgical Reversals of Sterilization and is committed to the success of our patients that, if a patient is not pregnant after 6 months of attempting pregnancy, and the HSG shows both tubes to be blocked, the clinic will do a cycle of standard In Vitro Fertilization (IVF) at no charge.